AlexaH88/horizon-gamepedia/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Horizon games.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a Hero Image and upon scrolling down the user discovers the main section of the page.
-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately clear with the hero image.
+It serves to introduce the user to the world of Horizon if they don't know the games, or to plunge the user back into this world as if they were playing the games.
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        3. The user has the option to scroll down, which will lead to the main page content, allowing them to learn more about the Horizon games.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+At the top of each page there is a clean navigation bar, each link clearly describes what page they will end up on.
+There is also a visual aid in the form of colours to help the user understand which page they are on: white for the current page, light blue for the other pages they can click on to visit.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. The navigation bar is in the fixed position and thus stays at the top of the page as the user navigates the site, allowing the user to easily switch between pages and get back to the top of the page again by clicking on the page link they are currently on.
+        3. On smaller viewports the navigation bar remains fixed, but is reduced in size as to not take up too much space, and includes the site name only, which remains clickable.
+In order to access the other site pages there is a hamburger bar to the left of the site name, which pops out onto the screen and disappears again once the desired page has been selected.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        4. On the Sign Up Page, after a form response is submitted, the user is notified that the form has been successfully sent.

     3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
-        1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        1. The user can scroll to the bottom of any page on the site to locate social media links in the footer.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

 -   #### Returning Visitor Goals